JackHanke/2048rl/README.md

 # Reinforcement Learning for 2048
-A python clone of 2048, along with various custom reinforcement learning agents to play the game.
+A python clone of 2048, along with various custom **Numpy-only** reinforcement learning agents to play the game.

 ![](./viz.gif)